 Our philosophy is to give consistent preference to the quality of performance and to critically select the compositions to be presented.
 That is why the festival organisers have above all invited leading foreign ensembles and soloists, artists who are entirely dedicated to performing contemporary music.
 Consequently, Prague audiences can savour the current international creations, presented in top quality.
 The festival programmes have also included new pieces by Czech composers, who have thus been afforded the chance to work with superlative foreign performers.
 CONTEMPULS has regularly commissioned new works and also provided young Czech ensembles with the opportunity to introduce themselves within the international context.

-The experience gained throughout the eight years of the festival’s history has confirmed that this simple strategy has borne fruit, with the outcome being the gradually expanding community of enthusiastic and permanent fans from among the ranks of listeners and musicians alike, many of whom have carried away an invaluable experience in the form of extended musical awareness.
+The experience gained throughout the nine years of the festival’s history has confirmed that this simple strategy has borne fruit, with the outcome being the gradually expanding community of enthusiastic and permanent fans from among the ranks of listeners and musicians alike, many of whom have carried away an invaluable experience in the form of extended musical awareness.
 CONTEMPULS is thus becoming one of the cells of the nervous system of contemporary music, stretching worldwide, and constituting a pulsating environment, which duly inspires new ideas, provides a platform for people to get together, agree on collaboration, an environment in which discoveries are made and revelations occur, new works are engendered, performances are given, and extraordinary enjoyment is shared.

 The festival was founded by the Czech Music Information Centre (HIS), a non-profit non-governmental organisation, which organised CONTEMPULS from 2008 to 2016.
 The first seven editions, whose programmes were compiled by Petr Bakla, aimed to bring to Prague renowned international ensembles and soloists, as well as to afford the opportunity to lesser-known promising young artists.
 This tradition was linked up to by a new programme director, Josef Třeštík, who prepared the festival’s eighth edition, and who has held the position up to the present day.
 In 2017, following agreement with and consent from HIS, and led by the same team, the festival became independent.
 From 2018 onwards, the festival will be organised by the Contempuls society.